Stories

 No. 2:

 on the left: a mottled shieldbug (Rhaphigaster nebulosa) is hanging around on my garden hedra in Spring.
 The bug used to be very rare in the Netherlands though it is making a grand tour across the country nowadays.
 On the right: a barn owl chick (Tyto alba) was in a deep sleep while I was helping out with the barn owls.
 It finally grew up to a safe and sound adult barn owl.
-Beauty can take on many shapes and structures.
+Armored versus furry.
+Beauty and details can take on

 Fresh (L) and Antlers (R)